hellos3b/sjbha-bot/README.md

 The first time you run it may take some time to download all the packages, but afterwards the layer should be cached.

+## Contributing

+I'm totally open to pull requests!
+I have a dev server setup and can provide a `.env` so you can get the bot running locally.

+PR's should come with an update to [CHANGELOG.md](./CHANGELOG.md)

 ## Publishing

+When ready to update the bot, run thes commands

 ```sh
 # 1. Uptick the version numbers